Ayyubid dynasty: Seat of government

 The seat of Ayyubid government from Saladin's rule from the 1170s up to al-Adil's reign in 1218 had been Damascus.
 The city provided a strategic advantage in the constant war with the Crusaders and allowed the sultan to keep an eye on his relatively ambitious vassals in Syria and al-Jazira.
 Cairo was too remote to serve as a base of operations, but had always served as the economic foundation of the empire.
 This rendered the city a critical constituent in the repertoire of the Ayyubid possessions.
 When Saladin was proclaimed sultan in Cairo in 1171, he chose the Fatimid-built Lesser Western Palace (part of a larger palace complex in Cairo isolated from the urban sprawl) as the seat of government.
 Saladin himself resided in the former Fatimid vizier palace, Turan-Shah took up a former Fatimid prince's living quarter, and their father occupied the Pearl Pavilion which was situated outside of Cairo overlooking the city's canal.
 The successive Ayyubid sultans of Egypt would live in the Lesser Western Palace.

 After al-Adil I seized the throne in Cairo and with it the sultanate of the Ayyubid oligarchy, the period of rivalry between Damascus and Cairo to become capital of the Ayyubid empire commenced.
 Under al-Adil and al-Kamil, Damascus continued as an autonomous province whose ruler reserved the right to designate his own heir, but during as-Salih Ayyub's rule, military campaigns against Syria reduced Damascus to a vassal of Cairo.
 In addition, Ayyub established new rules both in administration and government in order to centralize his regime; he conferred the most prominent positions of the state to his close confidants, instead of his Ayyubid relatives.
 His wife Shajar al-Durr, for example, managed the affairs of Egypt while he was in Syria.
 Ayyub officially delegated his authority to his dead son Khalil and made al-Durr act formally on Khalil's behalf.

+Iqta' system

+Saladin established the iqta' system that remained in practice until the end of Ayyubid rule.
+The iqta system of the Ayyubids was modeled after the Seljuk system, but was more centralized.
+An Ayyubid fief holder had two different kinds of fiefs: a special one (khassa), for his own personal needs, and another one called iqta', for the maintenance of his troops.
+Ayyubid feudalism in Egypt differed from the feudal system in the other parts of the sultanate (Syria and Al-Jazirah), as the Ayyubid feudal lords in Syria had more power and independence than their Egyptian counterparts.
+The iqta was held mainly by Ayyubid dynasty members, Kurds or Mamluks.
+The Kurdish fief holders consisted of four tribes, the al-Hakkariyya, al-Humaydiyya, al-Mihraniyya and al-Zarzariyya.
+However, during the reign of al-Salih Ayyub, the al-Qaymariyya became the dominant Kurdish tribe within the Ayyubid military oligarchy.